ppy/osu-wiki/wiki/osu!-Tag-Team-Multiplayer-Tournament/en.md

 -   The team can't have more than 2 players. you are NOT allowed to replace anyone after you have signed up with your team.
 -   When battling another team, you need to have 2 players playing.

-<span style="font-size:20px;color:#BF0000;">Your team and the team you are facing have a 7 day limit to finish your game</span>
+** Your team and the team you are facing have a 7 day limit to finish your game. **

-<span style="color:#008000;">Breaking any of these rules will lead to disqualification.
+Breaking any of these rules will lead to disqualification.
 Furthermore, judges reserve the right to disqualify teams even if they do not break any of the above rules, and the judges finds reason to do so.
-So please, don't manipulate any loopholes you may find.</span>
+So please, don't manipulate any loopholes you may find.

 Match Rules
 -----------